chriskyfung/chriskyfung.github.io/_posts/qwiklabs/2019-11-25-Qwiklabs-User-Tips-for-Learning_Google_Cloud_Platform.md

 Sometimes, you can find examples and tutorials from the Qwiklabs' blog on [Medium](https://medium.com/@qwiklabs) ([@qwiklabs](https://medium.com/@qwiklabs)).
 Also, you may search for introductive videos from YouTube, such as the [Qwiklabs](https://www.youtube.com/channel/UCgadTofKslPYREQE8TjY7AA/videos) and the [Google Cloud Platform](https://www.youtube.com/user/googlecloudplatform) channels.
 The playlist below includes parts of the videos,

-{% include youtube.html id="ew-r46FmzSM" playlist="PLIivdWyY5sqKOsBSMDTF0M76nXeChgh5D" %}
+{% include youtube.html id="ew-r46FmzSM" playlist="PLIivdWyY5sqKOsBSMDTF0M76nXeChgh5D" title="Qwiklabs Quests Previews | Google Cloud Labs" %}

 <amp-ad
   width="auto"